meeetju/book/git.md

 To not include the file in the commit we can unstage the file from staging area

     git restore --staged <file>

+To unstage the whole directory

+    git reset <dir>

+or:

+    git restore --staged <dir>

 ### Undoing commits